 Customer relationships 5 to 10 years

 Intellectual property 6 to 15 years

 Licenses 10 to 17 years

 Non-compete agreements 2 to 7 years

 Patents 5 to 19 years

-Trade names 5 to 10 vears
+Trade names 5 to 10 years

 Amortization expense of intellectual property, licenses and patents is recorded as a component of cost of sales, and amortization expense of customer relationships, non-compete agreements and trade names is recorded as a component of selling, general and administrative expenses in the Company's Consolidated Statement of Operations.
 The Company tests each non-amortizing intangible asset for impairment annually as of October 31, or more frequently if events or changes in circumstances indicate that the asset might be impaired.
-During fiscal 2012, the Company adopted new accounting guidance which permits an entity the option to perform a qualitative evaluation about the likelihood that an indefinite-lived intangible asset is impaired in order to determine whether it should calculate the fair value of the asset.
-Accordingly, the Company first assesses qualitative factors for certain trade names to determine whether it is more likely than not that the asset's fair value is less than its carrying amount and if necessary, performs a quantitative analysis comparing the asset's current fair value to its carrying amount.
-To derive the fair value of its trade names, the Company utilizes an income approach.
+To derive the fair value of its trade names, the Company utilizes an income approach, which relies upon management's assumptions of royalty rates, projected revenues and discount rates.
 The Company also tests each amortizing intangible asset for impairment if events or circumstances indicate that the asset might be impaired.
 The test consists of determining whether the carrying value of such assets will be recovered through undiscounted expected future cash flows.
 If the total of the undiscounted future cash flows is less than the carrying amount of those assets, the Company recognizes an impairment loss based on the excess of the carrying amount over the fair value of the assets.
+The determination of fair value requires us to make a number of estimates, assumptions and judgments of such factors as projected revenues and earnings and discount rates.